LeoMacP/Last-Draw/README.md

 # 5 User Interface Design
   - UI Overview:
-      Game screen with timer, decision options, and disc-hunting area.
+      - Game screen with timer and decision options.
-      Attributes and Score display panel.
+      - Attributes and Score display panel.
+      - Overall game control (New Game and Settings) displayed at all times
     ![image](https://github.com/user-attachments/assets/9a9a62d1-b1d4-4aa6-9db3-5a5ef649fa47)

   - UI Navigation Flow: